Social media schedulers. The time-saving feature of marketing your business (even while you sleep!).

 In the business world, automation tools and schedulers have become an integral part of everyday work habits.
 The way I utilize them is to pick certain days to do certain tasks and “batch” them for a period of time.
 (Usually a week but sometimes for a month.)
 This way I won’t forget to post something or I can post something at a time where my audience may be active, but I may be sleeping.
 (Helloooo Hawai’i time zone).

 My number one (and most favorite!) scheduler is Tailwind.
 Tailwind is partnered with Pinterest and Instagram (although I only use it for Pinterest), and it uses a “smart schedule” to create time slots that maximize the potential reach of your content.
-This is great for all businesses (bloggers, small shops, etc.) and it can assist you in gaining organic traffic to your site and business.
+This is great for all types of businesses (bloggers, small shops, etc.) and it can assist you in gaining organic traffic to your site and business.

 There is also something called Tribes, (which is similar to Pinterest group boards), which allow you to post pins collectively to reach bigger audiences.
 They also recently rolled out a Smart Loop program, which recycles your evergreen content and posts it at the intervals you set it to.
 Tailwind is a game changer and well worth the $15 a month (per social media account) in my opinion.
 They offer a free trial for your first 100 pins and give you the option for a plus plan, which you can pay monthly or annually.
 Use my link to get a free month (for you AND me!) after your trial is over.